David Ribi

-David Ribi (born 1 August 1987) is an English actor best known for presenting the hit Kids TV show 'Milkshake!' on Channel 5.
+David Ribi (born 1 August 1987) is an English actor best known for presenting the preschool children's television block Milkshake! on Channel 5.
 He is also known for his roles in West End Theatre and touring productions.
 He trained in musical theatre at the YEM Theatre School until 2006, and studied Drama and Theatre at Royal Holloway until 2009.

-As well as being a British TV personality, Ribi is also a singer-songwriter, music producer, and session singer, and has performs with his vocal groups 'Triptonic' and 'Three Kings' all over the world.
+As well as being a television presenter and actor, Ribi is also a singer-songwriter, music producer, and session singer, and has performs with his vocal groups 'Triptonic' and 'Three Kings' all over the world.